-Four years later, Yahoo still doesn’t know how Russia hacked 3 billion accounts
+Four years later, Yahoo still doesn’t know how 3 billion accounts were hacked

 Notably, while Mayer is no longer with the company, Verizon Chief Privacy Officer Karen Zacharia, also present on the panel, did not chime in to disagree with that assessment.

 Yahoo did not notice that it had been compromised in 2013 and 2014 until third party evidence of the hack was presented to the company by law enforcement in 2016.
-Yahoo then began working with the Department of Justice and the FBI, and the agencies concluded that the company was a victim of a massive Russian state-sponsored attack for which it was in no way prepared.
+Yahoo then began working with the Department of Justice and the FBI, and the agencies concluded that in 2014 the company was a victim of a massive Russian state-sponsored attack for which it was in no way prepared.

 “Yahoo worked closely with law enforcement, including the Federal Bureau of Investigation, who were ultimately able to identify and expose the hackers responsible for the attacks,” Mayer said in her testimony.
 “We now know that Russian intelligence officers and state-sponsored hackers were responsible for highly complex and sophisticated attacks on Yahoo’s systems.”